 Over time that surface is not as thick, shiny, and non-stick any longer, and sooner or later, you end up using your stainless steel fork, knife, spoon or any other metal tool and the results are scratches on the surface.

 Cooking is an essential part of our daily lives, but the type of cookware we use can significantly impact our health.
-We just discovered that many traditional pieces of cookware release harmful chemicals and even release toxic fumes when exposed to high temperatures.
+When we discovered that many traditional pieces of cookware release harmful chemicals and even release toxic fumes when exposed to high temperatures, we had to act.
 To make informed choices for your kitchen, you need to know which cookware isn’t toxic and is safe, as this is the best for your health and for the environment.
 Opt for coating-free, and therefore plastic-free cookware.

 To identify non-toxic cookware, we’d like to point out the safest cookware materials on the market, the ones that have existed for centuries and despite not being the most convenient or budget, they are some of the safest and healthiest avalable on the market: